IRVLUTD/AutoX-SemMap/README.md

 <!-- ![image info](./media/overview.webp) -->
 <div align="justify">
 We introduce a new robotic system that enables a mobile robot to autonomously explore an unknown environment, build a semantic map of the environment, and subsequently update the semantic map to reflect environment changes, such as location changes of objects.
 Our system leverages a LiDAR scanner for 2D occupancy grid mapping and an RGB-D camera for object perception.
-We introduce a semantic map representation that combines a 2D occupancy grid map for geometry, with a topological map for object semantics.
+We introduce a semantic map representation that combines a 2D occupancy grid map for geometry with a topological map for object semantics.
 This map representation enables us to effectively update the semantics by deleting or adding nodes to the topological map.
-Our system has been tested on a Fetch robot.
-The robot semantically mapped a 93m×90m floor and updated the semantic map once objects are moved in the environment.
+Our system has been tested on a Fetch robot, semantically mapping a 93m x 90m and a 9m x 13m indoor environment and updating their semantic maps once objects are moved in the environments
 </div>

 <br/>